11ty/eleventy-upgrade-help/README.md

 # eleventy-upgrade-help

-A plugin to help you upgrade your Eleventy project to a new version.
+A plugin to help you upgrade your Eleventy project to a new major version.

 ## Usage

-**WARNING THIS PLUGIN IS IN PRERELEASE STATUS AND HAS NOT YET BEEN PUBLISHED TO NPM**

 Install from npm: